tagyoureit/homebridge-luxor/README.md

 # Known Issues
 1. Plug-in is written only for the ZD controller (Zoning, Diming).
 It may work with the ZDC (Zoning, Dimming, and Color) but I have not tested it (the color selection is not currently coded).
 (See #1 in enhancements.)
-2. When using the app, Program A changes the on/off or brightness, Program B will need to refresh twice to see the changes take effect.
-This is because the getBrightness and getPowerOn functions return their values before the http post returns with its data.
+2. FIXED ~When using the app, Program A changes the on/off or brightness, Program B will need to refresh twice to see the changes take effect.
+This is because the getBrightness and getPowerOn functions return their values before the http post returns with its data.~
 3. Refactor code.